Abdominal or pelvic radiotherapy side effects: diarrhoea

 It is unpleasant to have diarrhoea and it can also make you feel weak and tired, so it is important to rest if you need to.
 Let your doctor or specialist nurse know if the diarrhoea is not starting to improve by a few weeks after your treatment has finished.
 If it continues, your doctor will need to refer you to a clinic that has specialists trained in dealing with bowel problems after radiotherapy.

 If you have diarrhoea, let your doctor, specialist nurse or radiographer know.
 There are several things that can help you.

 - Changing your diet may help – you can speak to a dietitian at the hospital

 - Anti diarrhoea drugs, which your doctor or nurse prescribes

 - Anti spasm medicines from your doctor

 - Drinking lots of fluid – this is important, as you can easily get dehydrated

 Radiotherapy to the large bowel can make you feel that you need to have your bowels open.
 This is called urgency or tenesmus.
-The feeling can be controlled with steroid suppositories or ointments, which also contain an anaesthetic.
+The feeling can be reduced with steroid suppositories or ointments that also contain an anaesthetic.